practicusai/docs/docs/tutorial/cloud-intro.md

 Practicus AI cloud nodes are designed to be disposable, also called ephemeral.
 You can choose a cloud node and click _Terminate_ to simply delete everything related to it.

 Please be careful that if you choose to store data on the local disk of your cloud node, this will also get lost after termination.
-In this case you can prefer to copy your data manually, or simply click the _Replicate_ button before terminating a cloud node.
+In this case, you can prefer to copy your data manually, or simply click the _Replicate_ button before terminating a cloud node.

 ## (Optional) Using Jupyter Lab

 For technical users.

-Every cloud node comes with some external services preconfigures, such as Jupyter Lab, Mlflow, Airflow.
+Every cloud node comes with some external services preconfigured, such as Jupyter Lab, Mlflow, Airflow.

 - Select a cloud node that is running and ready
 - Click on Jupyter button